i-be-snek/lemmy-util-bot/README.md

     REDDIT_SUBREDDIT="all"
     ```

-5. To be able to store and backup a small database with all the reddit posts the bot has already mirrored, [create a free Filestack account](https://dev.filestack.com/signup/free/).
-The database that keeps getting updated by the bot will be stored there so that the bot avoids cluttering lemmy with posts that have already been mirrored.
+5. To be able to store and backup a small database with all the reddit threads the bot has already mirrored, [create a free Filestack account](https://dev.filestack.com/signup/free/).
+The database that keeps getting updated by the bot will be stored there so that the bot avoids cluttering lemmy with threads that have already been mirrored.
 It also ensures that the data is backed up somewhere.

     Click `COPY APIKEY` from the top right corner, this is the value for `FILESTACK_API_KEY`.
 To get `FILESTACK_APP_SECRET`, click on `SECURITY` > `Policy & Signature` on the left tab.
 Toggle on the `Use Security` option and click "show" to see your app secret.